 The table below shows the percentage of new employees who are lesbian, gay, bisexual or transgender who started work with the Council during each of the last three years.
+The significant increase from 2021 to 2022 was likely due to improved data collection while the decrease could be due to a lower rate of data collection amongst new starters in 2022.

-2019 2020 2021 Percentage of new employees who are lesbian, gay, bisexual or transgender 2.5% 2.5% 5.3%
+2020 2021 2022 Percentage of new employees who are lesbian, gay, bisexual or transgender 3.2% 5.3% 0.8%